 From 30 June 2022, it is possible to travel from Finland to China with a transit flight.
 In order to obtain a "green health code" that allows entry into China, travelers to China should always check the test requirements with the Chinese embassy of the country they are stopping over.

 More information is available on the website of the Chinese Embassy in Finland(layout.types.url.description) (Opens New Window).

 Local authorities in China’s provinces control traveling mainly by requiring a negative Covid-test result during entry and exit.
-Traveling can be restricted.
+Traveling between cities can be restricted.

 Most public spaces (such as shops and restaurants) will not be accessible unless you have downloaded a health code application on your phone, in most cases integrated on Alipay or WeChat, and can display a green code.
 In principle, city-specific green codes should work automatically if there is no record of travel abroad or to certain areas that have been identified as high or medium risk areas.
 Codes usually require a Chinese telephone subscription to work.
-Due to Delta and Omicron variations, you may need to register with a separate QR code in public spaces, shopping malls or hospitals.
+You may need to register with a separate QR code in public spaces, shopping malls or hospitals.
 Some provinces in China might restrict unvaccinated people from entry into public areas or hospitals.

 Depending on the local regulations, a green health code may also be required when traveling within the country.
 There have been problems with the codes and purchasing flight tickets when traveling within the country, especially for foreigners.
 The health code application might also have required a new quarantine when arriving to a new area.